The Naked and the Dead: Plot

-The novel is divided into four parts: Wave; Argil and Mold; Plant and Phantom; and Wake.
-Within these parts are chorus sections, consisting of play-like dialogue between characters, as well as Time Machine sections, which give brief histories and flashbacks of individual characters' lives.

-The story takes place on Anopopei, a fictional island somewhere in the South Pacific.
+The story takes place on Anopopei, a fictional island in the South Pacific.
 American forces are faced with a campaign to drive out the Japanese so that Americans can advance into the Philippines.
-The novel focuses on the experiences of one platoon.
+The novel focuses on one platoon.

-Part One – Wave

 Staff Sergeant Sam Croft, Woodrow Wilson, and Roy Gallagher are playing cards the night before a scheduled attack.
-They are members of a recon platoon fighting in the Asian theater of World War II on a fictional island named Anopopei.
+They are members of a recon platoon fighting in the Asian theater of World War II on Anopopei.
 The next morning, as the platoon takes boats to the island, they are nervous.
-Sgt.
-William Brown and Cpl.
-Stanley talk about women and the other men in their squad.
-The assault begins, and as the platoon waits for their scheduled turn to come to the island, they nervously joke amongst themselves.
+The assault begins, and as the platoon waits to come to the island, they nervously joke amongst themselves.
 Once the squad reaches the beach, they begin digging foxholes.
-Stanley picks a fight with Oscar Ridges and Red Valsen, but ultimately Red knows the time is not right for a fight, and he backs down.
+Stanley picks a fight with Oscar Ridges and Red Valsen, but ultimately Red backs down.
 Croft leaves to find his commanding officer.
-Once they have begun to settle in on the beach, the Japanese begin to attack.
+Once they have begun to settle on the beach, the Japanese attack.
 The platoon splits up.
-Cpl.
-Toglio, Hennessey, and Ridges have completed their foxholes, so they stay on the beach.
-Brown, Gallagher, Wilson, Red, Stanley, and Sgt.
-Julio Martinez run after Croft.
-As the beach is shelled, Hennessey panics and soils himself.
-He runs down the beach in an attempt to clean his pants, but he is killed by shrapnel.
+Corporal Toglio, Hennessey, and Ridges have completed their foxholes, so they stay on the beach.
+Brown, Gallagher, Wilson, Red, Stanley, and Sergeant Julio Martinez run after Croft.
+As the beach is shelled, Hennessey is killed by shrapnel.